adysingh5711/kattal.ai/README.md

 # The index can be created directly or will be created when you run prepare-data npm command
 PINECONE_INDEX_NAME=your_index_name

-# Path to your PDF file
+# Path to your PDF file(s)
-PDF_PATH=path/to/your/document.pdf
+PDF_PATH=path/to/your/documents/*.pdf

 # Pinecone index creation requires time so hence we wait for 3 minutes
 INDEX_INIT_TIMEOUT=240000
 ```

+Note: The OPENAI_API_KEY is still required for chat completions but not for embeddings, which now use Ollama locally.

 ### Installation